-Before your arrival, people from the European Economic Area (EEA), Switzerland, Iceland, Liechtenstein, should get the European Health Insurance Card (the blue one).
-This will grant medical coverage in emergency case.
+Before your arrival, people from the European Economic Area (EEA) and Switzerland should get the European Health Insurance Card (the blue one).
+This will grant medical coverage in case of emergency.
 People coming from non-EU countries should ask before leaving at their local insurance company or social security of their countries to see if there is any kind of arrangement with Spain.
 If you are travelling with a travel agency check if there is any insurance included (some companies do).